Steelers quarterback Haskins loses a tooth; wife charged with domestic battery

 LAS VEGAS (KLAS) — The wife of Pittsburgh Steeler backup quarterback Dwayne Haskins was charged with domestic battery after a July 3 incident at The Cosmopolitan of Las Vegas.

 Kalabrya Gondrezick-Haskins, 23, is accused of knocking out one of his teeth when she punched him after a disagreement, according to an arrest report.
-A piece of his tooth was found on the floor of a room at The Cosmopolitan.
+A piece of his tooth was found on the floor of a room at the hotel.

-Haskins told Metro police officers the couple have had verbal arguments in the past, but nothing physical.
+Haskins told Metro police officers the couple has had verbal arguments in the past but nothing physical.

 “I want her out of my room,” Haskins told a security officer at The Cosmopolitan.
 “She hit me and cut my lip open.”